-In Arcadia, where my husband comes from but in Lakonia, as well (where all my husband’s relatives live), apart from Christmas, this pastry is prepared and offered in many other special occasions as well, such as at name days, engagements, weddings and christenings.
+In Arcadia, where my husband comes from but also in Lakonia, as well (where all my husband’s relatives live), apart from Christmas, this pastry is prepared and offered in many other special occasions as well, such as at name days, engagements, weddings and christenings.

 During any of the above occasions, even nowadays, women gather a few days before the event and help the host in preparing the pastry.
 The syrup does not have to be added necessarily the same day but can be made a few days later.

-Once diples have been bathed in the syrup they are placed on plastic platters and wrapped in cellophane, with the four edges on top and tied with ribbons and decorated with flowers or other ornaments, according to the occasion.
+Once diples have been bathed in the syrup they are placed on platters and wrapped in cellophane, with the four edges on top and tied with ribbons and decorated with flowers or other ornaments, according to the occasion.

 Traditionally this was the dessert served after the wedding/engagement/ christening dinner but as nowadays there is abundance of food and sweets, this is why diples are wrapped for each family to take one at home with them when leaving the party.

 - ½ kilo all purpose flour

-1 teaspoonful of icing sugar
+- 1 teaspoonful of icing sugar

-½ teaspoonful of soda
+- ½ teaspoonful of soda

-1 shot of ouzo drink
+- 1 shot of ouzo drink

-1 spoonful lemon juice
+- 1 spoonful lemon juice

-1 pinch of salt
+- 1 pinch of salt

 For the syrup:

-1 ½ glass of sugar
+- 1 ½ cups sugar

-1 ½ glass of honey
+- 1 ½ cups honey

-1 glass of water
+- 1 cup water

-1 glass of coarsely chopped walnuts
+- 1 cup coarsely chopped walnuts

-1 teaspoonful ground cinnamon
+- 1 tsp ground cinnamon

-Extra virgin olive oil mixed with vegetable oil, for frying (ratio 3:1)
+- Extra virgin olive oil mixed with vegetable oil, for frying (ratio 3:1)

-Beat the eggs with the mixer, add soda, icing sugar and salt.
+- Beat the eggs with the mixer, add soda, icing sugar and salt.
 They do not have to be beaten for a long time.
 Add juice and ouzo and mix flour and knead by hand until the dough is medium smooth to firm.
 Separate into two balls, wrap in membrane and place in refrigerator for 1 or 2 hours.

-Cut dough in square pieces 8 x 8 cm to make the cylinder shaped folded one, or in stripes 3 cm x 20 cm to make roses shaped.
+- Cut dough in square pieces 8 x 8 cm to make the cylinder shaped folded one, or in stripes 3 cm x 20 cm to make roses shaped.
 Place them on a cloth and keep them covered either with a cloth or membrane until finished.

-In a heavy skillet add plenty of oil and heat oil.
+- In a heavy skillet add plenty of oil and heat oil.
 For the cylinder shaped diples, place the dough in the hot oil and holding two forks fold left side towards the center then the other side.
 Turn quickly on the other side and when golden place on kitchen paper.
 In order to make the roses shaped, place one edge of stripe in between the fork and hold the other end.
 Place fork in the hot oil and roll around the fork until the end of stripe.
 When golden, place on kitchen paper.

-Prepare syrup.
+- Prepare syrup.
 In a sauce pan add sugar and water and bring to boil so that sugar may dissolve.
 Add honey and remove froth, if any.